Skip to content

 Concordance by variant

-• If, for the same chr:pos, REF field is different between the two files, then the entry is ignored.
+• If REF fields differ between the two files, the entry is counted as an error.

 Concordance by sample